BuildLayer/ai-react/README.md

 ### App

-The main application component with built-in provider configuration:
+The main application component with built-in tool use:

 ![App Component](screenshots/Screenshot%202025-09-03%20at%2005-06-38%20AI%20UI%20SDK%20-%20Professional%20Demo.png)
-*Complete application with provider selection*
+*Complete application with tool use*

 ```tsx
 import { App } from '@buildlayer/ai-react';